chaos-mesh/chaos-mesh/website/docs/installation/get_started_on_kind.md

 ---
 id: get_started_on_kind
-title: Get started on kind
+title: Get started on Kind
 ---

 This document describes how to deploy Chaos Mesh in Kubernetes on your laptop (Linux or macOS) using kind.